 Please note: if you are submitting forms via intracampus mail, please allow for delivery time.
 All forms must be in the hands of the committee by Friday for inclusion in the display.

-The screening, which is free and open to the public, will be held on Monday, March 2, at 7:00 p.m. in Textor 102.
+The Out of the Closet and Onto the Screen film series will offer a screening of Inside Out.
+The screening, which is free and open to the public, will be held on Thursday, March 26, at 7:00 p.m. in Textor 102.